How to restore sound if playback stops working

 If it's not there, or if View→Synthesizer is actually disabled, one option is to restore MuseScore's factory settings.
 This will reset everything, not only the missing SoundFont.

 Alternatively, esp. if View→Synthesizer shows you there is no SoundFont loaded, you can avoid reverting to factory settings by simply downloading and installing a replacement SoundFont.
 Make sure to apply the "Set as Default" button in the Synthesizer after loading the replacement SoundFont.

-Check Edit→Preferences→I/O. If that is empty, try to update your sound drivers.
+Check Edit→Preferences→I/O (MuseScore→Preferences→I/O on the Mac).
+If that is empty, try to update your sound drivers.
 Esp. if you're on a 64-bit Windows and MuseScore 2 has sound, but MuseScore 3 does not, the cause might be 32-bit sound drivers.
-You coud in that case also try a 32-bit MuseScore version.
+You could in that case also try a 32-bit MuseScore version.

-For some Mac users a PRAM (Parameter Random Access Memory)/NVRAM (NV for non-volatile) reset may solve it
+- A PRAM (Parameter Random Access Memory)/NVRAM (NV for Non-Volatile) reset and/or audio driver may solve it (on Intel-based Mac)

 - Restart the Mac in safe mode by holding Shift at start-up time, and then reboot again.